awsdocs/amazon-ec2-user-guide/doc_source/viewing_metrics_with_cloudwatch.md

 # List the Available CloudWatch Metrics for Your Instances<a name="viewing_metrics_with_cloudwatch"></a>

 Amazon EC2 sends metrics to Amazon CloudWatch\.
 You can use the AWS Management Console, the AWS CLI, or an API to list the metrics that Amazon EC2 sends to CloudWatch\.
-By default, each data point covers the previous 5 minutes of activity for the instance\.
-If you've enabled detailed monitoring, each data point covers the previous 1 minute of activity\.
+By default, each data point covers the 5 minutes that follow the start time of activity for the instance\.
+If you've enabled detailed monitoring, each data point covers the next minute of activity from the start time\.

 For information about getting the statistics for these metrics, see [Get Statistics for Metrics for Your Instances](monitoring_get_statistics.md)\.